Christmas in Colombia Without You

 Adults think about how to set the Christmas table so that we can welcome most of the family, and we almost always miss those who are absent, such as those of us who have moved to other countries.

-In Spain, Christmas is more peaceful, as the security provided by state security forces such as the national police and the Civil Guard means that Christmas carries less risk of homicide, theft, and robbery than in our country, although that does not mean that it never happens.
+In Spain, Christmas is more peaceful.
+The security provided by state security forces such as the national police and the Civil Guard means that the Christmas season carries less risk of homicide, theft, and robbery than in our country, although that doesn’t mean it never happens.

 In my experience, there is more talking and little or no music at the table.
-But it also depends on each family, as some families dine while listening to Christmas carols, others don’t miss the king’s message, etc.
+But it also depends on each family: some families dine while listening to Christmas carols, others don’t miss the king’s message, etc.

-There is more order because there is usually a set time between participants and then everyone usually goes home (they don’t usually stay overnight at relatives’ or friends’ houses).
+There is more order because there is usually a set time, and then everyone usually goes home (they don’t usually stay overnight at relatives’ or friends’ houses).

-On Christmas Eve (December 24) at midnight, adults go to midnight mass and young people in recent years have been going out to parties in pubs and nightclubs.
-On the 31st, it is more typical for people over 30 to go out to eat grapes and celebrate New Year’s Eve parties.
+On Christmas Eve (December 24) at midnight, adults go to midnight mass, and in recent years, young people go out to parties in pubs and nightclubs.
+On the 31st, it is more typical for people over 30 to eat the twelve grapes and go to New Year’s Eve parties.
 Young people go all out at nightclubs on this day to celebrate the New Year.

 In December, it is very typical on Christmas Eve and New Year’s Eve to dress in black, with women wearing sequined dresses.
 People also tend to dress very warmly, as it is usually very cold in Spain at that time of year.

-Christmas in Colombia vs. Christmas in Spain: reflections
+Christmas in Colombia vs. Christmas in Spain: final reflection

 Thank you to those people who are loyal and who prioritize respect, love, and tolerance.
 Thank you, Spain, for giving us the opportunity to grow, to continue growing, and for giving us opportunities every day.
 However, I cannot say goodbye without saying, “Christmas in Colombia without you, who are far from your homeland in Spain.”